 Knowing and understanding the importance of flossing will keep you motivated, even when you find the process tedious.
 To become a skilled and quick flosser, it will take practice just like every other skill one does well in life that has been practiced until mastered.
 Do not get discouraged!
-It is your health we are talking about; this is necessary skill for a lifetime!
+It is your health we are talking about; it is a necessary skill for a lifetime!

 We genuinely care about your health.
 Our practice, Smile Arizona Dentistry is located in south Scottsdale, AZ, and is available to play a key role to help you maintain optimum oral care and health.
 Contact us today to schedule an appointment for your routine care and hygiene visit!

 Your email address will not be published.
 Required fields are marked *